Kwangkee/rPPG/BP.md

 ![image](https://user-images.githubusercontent.com/109835677/210046688-5a3e10e2-07b3-449e-95c6-f5776e5d82f5.png)

 ***
+## Advancement in the Cuffless and Noninvasive Measurement of Blood Pressure
 - Advancement in the Cuffless and Noninvasive Measurement of Blood Pressure: A Review of the Literature and Open Challenges, https://www.mdpi.com/2306-5354/10/1/27

 #### 8. Challenges and Future Recommendations